SMSravya/modex-ticket-booking/frontend/README.md

 ## Assumptions

-- Authentication is mocked via a simple `currentUser` object in context; there is no real login.
+- Authentication is mocked via a simple `currentUser` object in con; there is no real login.
 - City selection is implemented on the frontend only:
   - `types/showExtras.ts` maps `showId → city`.
   - Backend schema is unchanged; all shows are fetched and then filtered client-side.